 The Truth About Sucralose And Gut Health

 An expert panel that reviewed the study and concluded it to be deficient in many aspects.
-Published in the Journal of The Regulatory Toxicology And Pharmacology just one year later, the investigation revealed that the product tested in the rat study, in fact only contained 1% sucralose and contained 99% maltodextrin (a form of modified corn starch predominantly used in a majority of carbohydrate supplements).
+Published in the Journal of The Regulatory Toxicology And Pharmacology just one year later.
 In the rigorous study, the expert panel found that the rat study was deficient in several critical areas and that its results cannot be interpreted as evidence that either Splenda, or sucralose, produced adverse effects in male rats, including effects on gastrointestinal microflora, body weight, CYP450 and P-gp activity, and nutrient and drug absorption.
 The study conclusions are not consistent with published literature and not supported by the data presented [R].

 So, Is Sucralose Bad For Gut Health?

 Since sucralose is an ‘artificial’ sweetener, people will always find a way to vilify it due to its negative connotation and associated guilt of being artificial.
 The fact of the matter is that Sucralose is backed through hundreds of clinical studies, which prove that sucralose is safe for use and causes no toxic or harmful effects [R].
 No studies have been designed to obtain the proper outcomes through long term, placebo-controlled, double-blind, randomized controlled trials.
 Further studies are needed to determine the effects of sucralose on gut health and whether the changes in intestinal microbiota observed in animals are present in humans.
 The takeaway, don’t believe everything you read.
 Sucralose is safe for use, and there are no studies currently, that prove sucralose is bad for gut health.